KF-Art/icewm-personal-tunning/README.md

 Download DEB packages from official Linux Mint's repository:

 	mkdir xed && cd xed
-	echo "xed_2.8.4+ulyssa_amd64.deb\nxed-common_2.8.4+ulyssa_all.deb\nxapps-common_2.0.7+ulyssa_all.deb\nxed-doc_2.8.4+ulyssa_all.deb" >> xed_packages
+	/usr/bin/mksh # Change to mksh.
+This will not work on Bash or ZSH. echo "xed_2.8.4+ulyssa_amd64.deb\nxed-common_2.8.4+ulyssa_all.deb\nxapps-common_2.0.7+ulyssa_all.deb\nxed-doc_2.8.4+ulyssa_all.deb" >> xed_packages
 	for i in $(cat xed_packages); do curl -O http://packages.linuxmint.com/pool/backport/x/xed/$i; done